Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

 ### Transition Zone

 The *Transition Zone* of a location defines the path to be taken by vehicles before turning into Approach and take-off vectors.  for planar locations, this zone will be a circle with a radius of *N* m, and runs parallel at a pre-defined height above the surface.  for orbital locations, this zone will be a circle that is coplanar with the approach and take-off vectors and aligned with the locations gravity(if any).  pilots will use this zone to maintain a set distance from the location's waypoint.
-Approaching vehicles should remain in this zone until both a transition to the approach vector can be made without further intrusion into the location, and when there is no traffic blocking such a maneuver.

 #### Approach and Take-off Vectors